-Comment [MJ51]: This type of use will likely never happen in Fort Bragg.
-The Sports and Active Recreation facility use should be added to the Use Table, instead.
-Studio - Art, Dance, Martial Arts, Music, etc. Small scale facilities, typically accommodating production studios for individual musicians, painters, sculptors, photographers, and other artists and/or ene a group of students at a time under instruction in art, dance, martial arts, music etc. \, in no more than one instructional space.
-Larger facilities are included under the definition of "Schools - Specialized education and training." \Examples of these facilities include: individual and group instruction and training in the arts; production rehearsal; photography, and the processing of photographs produced only by users of the studio facilities; martial arts training studios; gymnastics instruction, and aerobics and gymnastics studios; and dance studios. \with no other fitness facilities or equipment.
-Also includes production studios for individual musicians, painters, sculptors, photographers, and other artists.
+Studio - Art, Dance, Martial Arts, Music, etc. Small scale facilities, typically accommodating production studios for individual musicians, painters, sculptors, photographers, and other artists and/or a group of students at a time under instruction in art, dance, martial arts, music etc. Examples of these facilities include: individual and group instruction and training in the arts; production rehearsal; martial arts training studios; gymnastics instruction, and aerobics and gymnastics studios; and dance studios. . .